ianozsvald/notes_to_self/README.md

 ### `pd.to_datetime`

 `utc=True` will set timezone (else no tz info).
-Lowest valid date we can parse is circa `pd.to_datetime('1677-09-22', utc=True)` (21st will raise a `OutOfBoundsDatetime` unless `errors="ignore"` passed, if this is passed then we get a string back in place!) - limitations: https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#timestamp-limitations .
+Lowest valid date we can parse is circa `pd.to_datetime('1677-09-22', utc=True)` (21st will raise a `OutOfBoundsDatetime` unless `errors="ignore"` passed, if this is passed then we get a string back in place! use `coerce` to get `NaT` for invalid times) - limitations: https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#timestamp-limitations .
 Error handling: https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#invalid-data

 ### `merge`